Thibaud-Besseau/amt_labo01/README.md

 This project is conducted for the course "AMT-2017, at HEIG-VD.

 * Teacher: Olivier Liechti.
-* Authors: Ludovic Delafontaine & Michela Zucca.
+* Authors: Thibaud Besseau & Michela Zucca.

 ## What is this
 This application offers to manage a list of people.
 People are stored in a database.